10 Helpful Products Improve Bathroom Safety for Seniors

 3) $22 3M Scotch gripping tape (5 yards)

-It gives your older adult a more secure hold even if their hands are wet or oily or if they don’t have a strong grip.
+It gives your older adult a more secure hold even if their hands are wet or oily or don’t have a firm grip.
 It’s also designed for easy removal.

 a handheld shower head makes it easier for seniors to shower either sitting or standing